ipfs/devgrants/open-grants/[Draft OPEN GRANT] Fierro IPNS Pinning Service.md

        * secure key transmission between client and server
        * input validation
    * Marketing push and announcements
+   * Medium posts, other blog posts, twitter spaces,

-Marco Rodriguez, Lead Engineer will be working on milestone 3.
-This will be a 8 week long milestone.
-With a budget of $12,160.
+Marco Rodriguez, Lead Engineer will be working on Phase 2 milestone 2.
+This will be a 10 week long milestone.
+With a budget of $15,000.

-4. QA testing & Deploy
+3. QA testing & Deploy
    * Deploy on cloud service
       - Cloud service security permissions
    * Test endpoints